giantpaper/gpig-care/PelletlessDiet.md

 # Pelletless Diet

+(Made with stone pigs in mind.)

+## Water

+- Filtered water in water bottles
+- Wet down greens

 ## Calcium

 (You still want calcium, but you want it to be absorbed better by the body.)